 Master Your Exposure by Visualizing Your Image

 Light is the essence of photography.
 Without light, you simply cannot take a photograph.
 Mastering your exposure, the way the camera is set to record the light, is essential.
-Learning to visualize your image will guide you towards more inspired exposures.
+Learning to visualize your image will guide you to master your exposure.

 ‘Photography’ means ‘writing with light.’
 The better understanding you have of light, the more expressively you can use it.
 Some light is hard.
 Some is soft.
 There is direct light and reflected light.
 Divergent surfaces reflect light in different ways.
 It depends on what they are made of and their color.

-Recognizing the differences in how you see light and how your camera records it means you can visualize how you photos will look.
+Recognizing the differences in how you see light and how your camera records it means you can visualize how your photos will look and master your exposure.
 When you know the image you want to create you can adjust your camera settings accordingly.
 Understanding some advanced spot metering techniques will help you achieve the best results.

 This Is Not What I Saw